theyuunus/theyuunus/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Yunus and I'm a Front-end Developer, from Uzbekiston</h2>

 ###